 BIEA has picked experts from across the STEM field to carefully evaluate every entry from beginning to end.
-Members of our Committee and Judging team include (Sorted by alphabetical order):
+Members of our Committee and Judging team include (Sorted by alphabetical order of surname):

 Gareth is BIEA's President.
 He joined the board of the British Council as its trustee for from 2012, officially retired in November 2018.
 During his six-year tenure, his extensive financial strategy expertise was invaluable to the council, assisting the executive team on the council’s delivery of financial objectives.
 He helped to formulate its commercial strategy, especially in development in the international arena.
 Gareth has held numerous board positions in a wide range of multinational organisations around the world.

-Education Innovations Manager for the British Science Association with previous experience working for Inspire! and the as the Learning Resource Coordinator for the London Science Museum.
+Jane is the Education Innovations Manager for the British Science Association with previous experience working for Inspire! and as the Learning Resource Coordinator for the London Science Museum.

 Dr. Shaun Fitzgerald